Buller-Lab/EnzyDEL_NATs/Distribution-wheighted_binding_energies/README.md

 This will create the proteic part of the cluster model and also print the atoms to fix in further calculations.
 Add the binding molecule to the same xyz structure and save it.
 Make sure that the atom numbers are not shifted (it is recomended to put the binder after the proteic part to avoid atom ID shifting)

 - Set threads and memory that xtb will use.
-This is important or the xtb calculation will not finish (large number of atoms).
-Ajust for your machine, this are just recomended values:
+This is important or the xtb calculation may not finish (large number of atoms).
+Ajust for your machine, this are some recomended values:

 ```
 ulimit -s unlimited